davidbalbert/roughcut/README.md

 ### Mutating varialbes

 Function application only lets you shadow variables in outer scopes.
-Once the function finishes, these variables will be back to their old value.
+Once the function finishes, these variables will be back to their old values.
 Roughcut has two ways of perminantly changing the value of a variable.

 If your variable is global, you can use the `def` special form to redefine it: